Lenty/SLiCAP_python/docs/userguide/postproc.rst

 SLiCAP can help you with setting up and solving design equations for almost any design problem.
 Ultimately, it facilitates the automation of design engineering.

 But there is more: while doing your design work with SLiCAP, you generate a collection of linked HTML pages that document your work.
-This helps you to discuss your work with colleagues or present it to students, on any platform that has a browser and a network connection.
+This helps you to discuss your work with colleagues or present it to others on any platform with a browser and an Internet connection.